huggingface/datasets/docs/source/quickstart.rst

 Tokenize the dataset
 --------------------

-Next, you need to tokenize the text in order to build sequences of integers the model can understand.
+The next step is to tokenize the text in order to build sequences of integers the model can understand.
 Encode the entire dataset with :func:`datasets.Dataset.map`, and truncate and pad the inputs to the maximum length of the model.
 This ensures the appropriate tensor batches are built.

 .. code-block::